Bettina Cirone

-Bettina Cirone (born August 19, 1933) is an American photographer, interviewer, and former Ford model.
-Cirone has taken photographs of celebrities; including actors, musicians, artists, politicians including President Donald Trump in the United States and internationally since about 1970.
-Her works have appeared in magazines, newspapers, books, and at the Guggenheim Museum.
-A retrospective of her work was held in Norwich, Connecticut in 1995 at the New England Museum for Contemporary Art.
+Bettina L. Cirone (August 19, 1933 – April 3, 2026) was an American photographer, interviewer, and Ford model.
+Cirone took photographs of celebrities; including actors, musicians, artists, politicians in the United States and internationally from about 1970 on.
+Her works have appeared in magazines, newspapers, books, and at the Solomon R. Guggenheim Museum.
+A retrospective of her work was held in Norwich, Connecticut, in 1995 at the New England Museum for Contemporary Art.

-Biography
+Life and career

+Background

+Bettina L. Cirone was born on August 19, 1933.
+She died of natural causes at her home in New York City, on April 3, 2026, at the age of 92.

 Model

-Bettina Cirone was a Ford model in the 1960s, during which she modeled for major fashion magazines.
+Cirone was a Ford model in the 1960s, during which she modeled for major fashion magazines.
 She modeled for, and was a friend of, Salvador Dalí, who gave her prints that he personally autographed, along with a copy of his book, Diary of a Genius, signed "Pour mon amie Bettina, Hommage Dalí, 1966," and includes a pen sketch of Don Quixote.
 The book was sold in the late 2000s.
 Another was a framed print of a blue lion that signed "Pour Bettina".
 It, along with another print that Dali gave her, was stolen in 2014.